1966 wedding songs feature hits by Percy Sledge, The Temptations, and many other legends of the 60s era.

 Andy Williams was one of the most popular recording artists of the 1960s, and much of that popularity can be credited to love ballads like this top hit.
 Any song by Williams will fit the most solemn parts of a wedding ceremony, and you can also use this one during the wedding recessional.

-Otis Redding talks about the need of a young woman to be cared for by her new spouse in this 1966 wedding song classic.
+Otis Redding talks about the need for a young woman to be cared for by her new spouse in this 1966 wedding song classic.
 There are few songs better for a first dance between the newlyweds, but the song can also be used at the midway point of the wedding reception before the speeches begin.

 The career of Elvis Presley was embarking upon a new phase in 1966 as the King of Rock and Roll began to reinvent himself through a Las Vegas residency.
 There are still many fans of Elvis today who want to include his music in their wedding, and this would be one of the better choices.